whobornin1980/ESPUSB/README.md

 Have fun!

-EasyEDA project: https://easyeda.com/SinanAkkoyun/ESP8285 //don't mind the desc, idk how to change it xD Code (will soon make my own code based on that): https://github.com/cnlohr/espusb/
+EasyEDA project: https://easyeda.com/SinanAkkoyun/ESP8285 //don't mind the desc, idk how to change it xD<br>
+Code (will soon make my own code based on that): https://github.com/cnlohr/espusb/

 ```js